 NBC29 WVIR Charlottesville, VA News, Sports and Weather

 RICHMOND, Va.
-(AP) - Virginia is joining a federal lawsuit challenging President Donald Trump's executive order on refugees and immigration.
+(WVIR) -Virginia is joining a federal lawsuit challenging President Donald Trump's (R) executive order on refugees and immigration.

 Attorney General Mark Herring announced the legal action on Tuesday, calling Trump's executive order "unlawful, unconstitutional and un-American."

 Virginia is joining an existing case against the travel ban.
 Aziz v.
 Trump is being considered in the Eastern District of Virginia.

 Herring and Governor Terry McAuliffe (D) held a news conference explaining their reasoning behind the suit.
 They say Virginia has a strong interest in protecting lawful residents, like students and professors who now face uncertainty traveling to and from countries included in Trump's order.